What is TPU Filament in 3D Printing? Material Properties and Applications

 Elasticity

-In comparison to other thermoplastics in the TPE family, TPU offers high tensile strength, elongation, and tear resistance.
-This makes it particularly valuable in demanding industrial applications — as a material for gaskets and hoses, for example.
+In comparison to other thermoplastics in the TPE family, TPU offers high tensile strength, elongation, and tear resistance, enabling its use in products that need to endure constant stretching and bending.
+This makes the material particularly valuable in demanding industrial applications — as a material for gaskets and hoses, for example.

-Unlike some flexible materials, TPU retains its elasticity even at low temperatures.
+Unlike some flexible materials, TPU retains its elasticity even at low temperatures and is resistant to cold cracking.
 This makes it useful for a range of temperature-specific applications, from vehicle components to winter sports products like ski boots.

-TPU is resistant to surface damage, hence its suitability for certain consumer goods.
-Its abrasion resistance can be further improved when it is reinforced with glass fibers or blended with polymers like PVC.
+TPU is resistant to surface damage, making it a preferred material for applications exposed to friction and wear, such as conveyor belts, protective cases, and industrial rollers.
+Its ability to endure rough handling ensures long-lasting performance in both commercial and industrial uses.
+The abrasion resistance of TPU can be further improved when it is reinforced with glass fibers or blended with polymers like PVC.

 Pros | Cons |